Tafsir Ibn Atiyya: Reception

 Ibn 'Atiyya's commentary was very influential on Qur'anic commentators in later generations.
 His influence is clearly evident in the works of al-Qurtubi (d.
 671/1272–3), Abu Hayyan al-Gharnati (d.
 745/1344), and 'Abd al-Rahman al-Tha'alibi (d.
 875/1470).

 Al-Muharrar al-Wajiz was highly acclaimed both in and outside of Spain.
 The book has been highly praised by Abu Hayyan al-Gharnati (d.
 745/1344) and Ibn Khaldun (d.
 808/1406).

-Ibn Khaldun describes Ibn 'Atiyya's effort as: “He summed up all Qur'anic commentaries and endeavored to include only the most accurate.”
+The Qur'anic commentary by Ibn Atiyya is regarded as one of the greatest.
+It has received unambiguous appreciation from scholars of all stripes.
+Ibn Taymiyyah states: “Ibn Atiyya’s commentary is far better than that of Zamakhshari, and more accurate in its research and quotation.
+It is perhaps the most reliable of Qur’anic commentaries.”
+Ibn Khaldun characterises Ibn Atiyya's work as follows: "He compiled all Qur'anic commentary and made an effort to incorporate only the most precise."
+Abu Hayyan al-Gharnati deems his commentary equal to that of al-Zamakhshari, the author of Al-Kashshaaf while declaring Ibn 'Attiya's commentary to be more comprehensive.

 Recent historians writing in the Arabic language, especially those from the Maghreb, have often chosen Ibn Atiyya's exegesis as representative of what may be called the “typical” Andalusian tafsir, and regard its somewhat contradictory title as a useful illustration of the major contribution made by its genre to the field of 'ilm al-Qur'an (Knowledge of the Qur'an with its meanings).
 According to this view each major Andalusian exegesis can be said to be muharrar, in that the approach used in discussing Qur'anic verses is comprehensive and not exclusively tied to a single method.

 Claude Gilliot characterizes al-Muharrar as an abridgement of previous works.

 About the author

-Ibn 'Atiyya was the major Qur'an commentator of the generation of al-Wahidi al-Nisaburi (d.
-468/1075) and his tafsir work was a turning point in the history of the genre in Andalusia and North Africa.
+Ibn 'Atiyya was a major Qur'an commentator after the generation of al-Wahidi (d.
+468/1076) and his tafsir work was a turning point in the history of the genre in Andalusia and North Africa.

 He was a scholar of tafsir and fiqh from Granada, Al-Andalus (present-day Spain).
 He studied also Hadith, language and literature.
 He was appointed as the Qadi (judge) of Almeria during the reign of the Almoravid empire.